nowlinuxing/rdoc_rubocop/README.md

     # Correct the code
     $ rdoc-rubocop -a

+If you do not specify any file, rdoc_rubocop finds for files recursively from current directory.
+The extension of the target file is used to determine programming language.
+If it is .rb, it is parsed as Ruby, and if it is .c, it is parsed as C.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.